isc-projects/kea/doc/sphinx/arm/logging.rst

 As mentioned above, Kea log message content is controlled via a scheme similar to the C language's printf formatting.
 The "pattern" used for each message is described by a string containing one or more format components as part of a text string.
-In addition to the components the string may contain any other arbitrary text you find useful.
+In addition to the components, the string may contain any other useful text for the administrator.

-The behavior of Kea's format strings is determined by Log4Cplus.
+The behavior of Kea's format strings is determined by log4cplus.
 The following format options are possible:

-.. table:: List of Supported Format String Components by Kea's Logger
+.. table:: List of supported format string components by Kea's logger
    :class: longtable
    :widths: 8 40